top of page

 Project leads: Tasha O'Hara, Liese Siemann, and Luisa Garcia

-Funded by: NOAA Sea Scallop Research Set-Aside
+Funded by NOAA Sea Scallop Research Set-Aside

 habcam on deck